‘DWTS’s’ Peta Murgatroyd Teases Another Baby With Maksim Chmerkovskiy

 Dancing with the Stars professional dancer Peta Murgatroyd is teasing her big plans for another baby with her husband and fellow dancer Maksim Chmerkovskiy.
 In a new interview with Entertainment Tonight, the star teased when fans can expect to see her and her fellow DWTS pro welcoming another baby into the world.

-Peta, who gave birth to the couple’s first child back in January 2017, revealed to the outlet that she and Maksim are planning to give their 1-year-old son Shai a sibling – and they could be welcoming another baby into the world sooner rather than later.
+Peta, who gave birth to the couple’s first child back in January 2017, revealed to the outlet that she and Maksim are planning to give their one-year-old son Shai a sibling – and they could be welcoming another baby into the world sooner rather than later.

 Teasing when fans can expect her to announce that she’s pregnant for the second time, she revealed to the site, “maybe in the next six months,” adding that she believes “that would be a healthy, good time for us.”